Tanvir-Aunjum-Sunny/chatbot-university/README.md

 The main goal is to collect the most interesting learning sources for building and desiging chatbots.
 I would also like to include a lot of samples, starter-kits and hands-on to make a jump-start into building a bot as easy as possible.
+This site should become an overview to not get lost in the huge topic of chatbots and their rapid evolving technologies.

 Now it's your turn.
 Feel free to make any contributions :)